Generic Name: Amiodarone hydrochloride

 Elevations of hepatic enzyme levels are seen frequently in patients exposed to Amiodarone and in most cases are asymptomatic.
 If the increase exceeds three times normal, or doubles in a patient with an elevated baseline, discontinuation of Amiodarone or dosage reduction should be considered.
 In a few cases in which biopsy has been done, the histology has resembled that of alcoholic hepatitis or cirrhosis.
 Hepatic failure has been a rare cause of death in patients treated with Amiodarone.

 Amiodarone can cause fetal harm when administered to a pregnant woman.
 Fetal exposure may increase the potential for adverse experiences including cardiac, thyroid, neurodevelopmental, neurological and growth effects in neonate.
-Inform the patient of the potential hazard to the fetus if Amiodarone hydrochloride tablets are administered during pregnancy or if the patient becomes pregnant while taking Amiodarone hydrochloride tablets.
+Inform the patient of the potential hazard to the fetus if Amiodarone is administered during pregnancy or if the patient becomes pregnant while taking Amiodarone.

-In pregnant rats and rabbits, Amiodarone hydrochloride in doses of 25 mg/kg/day (approximately 0.4 and 0.9 times, respectively, the maximum recommended human maintenance dose*) had no adverse effects on the fetus.
-In the rabbit, 75 mg/kg/day (approximately 2.7 times the maximum recommended human maintenance dose*) caused abortions in greater than 90% of the animals.
+In pregnant rats and rabbits, Amiodarone HCl in doses of 25 mg/kg/day (approximately 0.4 and 0.9 times, respectively, the maximum recommended human maintenance dose1) had no adverse effects on the fetus.
+In the rabbit, 75 mg/kg/day (approximately 2.7 times the maximum recommended human maintenance dose1) caused abortions in greater than 90% of the animals.
 In the rat, doses of 50 mg/kg/day or more were associated with slight displacement of the testes and an increased incidence of incomplete ossification of some skull and digital bones; at 100 mg/kg/day or more, fetal body weights were reduced; at 200 mg/kg/day, there was an increased incidence of fetal resorption.
-(These doses in the rat are approximately 0.8, 1.6 and 3.2 times the maximum recommended human maintenance dose*).
-Adverse effects on fetal growth and survival also were noted in one of two strains of mice at a dose of 5 mg/kg/day (approximately 0.04 times the maximum recommended human maintenance dose*).
+(These doses in the rat are approximately 0.8, 1.6 and 3.2 times the maximum recommended human maintenance dose.1) Adverse effects on fetal growth and survival also were noted in one of two strains of mice at a dose of 5 mg/kg/day (approximately 0.04 times the maximum recommended human maintenance dose1).

 Chronic administration of oral Amiodarone in rare instances may lead to the development of peripheral neuropathy that may resolve when Amiodarone is discontinued, but this resolution has been slow and incomplete.